carlobretti/cliffhanger/README.md

-# cliffhanger
+# Find the Cliffhanger - Multi-Modal Trailerness in Soap Operas

-Find the Cliffhanger - Multi-Modal Trailerness in Soap Operas
+This repo will contain the code for the MMM24 paper Find the Cliffhanger - Multi-Modal Trailerness in Soap Operas.